ekontou/codes-energy-policy/README.md

 ### Rcode and RMarkDown
 We used R to process the socioeconomic data, including [California rebate data](https://cleanvehiclerebate.org/eng/rebate-statistics) from 2010 to 2018, median income and population data from [Census Bureau](https://www.census.gov/data/data-tools.html), and the [CES3.0 score record](https://oehha.ca.gov/calenviroscreen/report/calenviroscreen-30) from The Office of Environmental Health Hazard Assessment (OEHHA) in California.
 The main processing is to compute the Gini index and Suit index leveraging the aforementioned data.
-The detailed codes are included in '''data_visualization.rmd'''.
+The detailed codes are included in ''data_visualization.rmd''.

 ### Geoda